 Note: Riser Slot 3 and slot 4 can only be used in dual processor configurations.
-With dual processor configurations even there's add-in graphic card in PCI slot, the default video output is still from on-board integrated BMC till users enable "dual monitor Video" in BIOS.
-Users need to determine whether Legacy VGA video output is enabled for PCIe slots attached to Processor Socket 1(PCIe slot 1 and slot 2) or 2(PCIe slot 3 and slot 4).
+With dual processor configurations, there is still an add-in graphic card in the PCI slot, the default video output is still from on-board integrated BMC until the users enable "dual monitor Video" in BIOS.
+Users need to determine whether Legacy VGA video output is enabled for PCIe slots attached to Processor Socket 1 (PCIe slot 1 and slot 2) or 2 (PCIe slot 3 and slot 4).
 Socket 1 is the default.
 You can change "legacy VGA socket" in BIOS setup interface from default "CPU socket 1" to "CPU socket 2" to enable video output through add-in graphic card which is in Riser slot 3 or 4.

+Onboard Video Enabled / Disabled

-Onboard Video Legacy VGA Socket Dual Monitor Video Enabled / Disabled CPU Socket 1/CPU Socket 2 Enabled / Disabled
+Legacy VGA Socket CPU Socket 1/CPU Socket 2

+Dual Monitor Video Enabled / Disabled